A2K/vscode-hlsl-preview/README.md

 1. Add `SPIRV-Cross` executable to `PATH` or set `hlsl.preview.spirvcrossExecutablePath`.

 ## Usage
-Simply open an HLSL file and execute "Preview HLSL" command.
+Simply open any HLSL file and execute "Preview HLSL" command.

 ## Limitations
+SPIRV-Cross limitations:
-* `uint` are not supported
+* `uint`s are not supported.
-* bitwise operations are not supported
+* bitwise operations on signed `int`s are not supported.